 I don’t remember why exactly but one day I got tempted to try a YOGA class in London.
 I found a school that looked good (at least online), looked a little bit like a temple.
 As soon as I entered the place I remember feeling something weird.
 I felt peaceful.
 I became a member even before trying out the first class.
 I knew this was it.

-This was almost 2 years ago.
-I went there as many times as I could, hooked on the feeling of well being that this strange exercise provided me.
-I then decided to come to India and started YOGA courses (This is when I met my lil’ Prach btw).
+This was almost 5 years ago.
+I went there as many times as I could, hooked on the feeling of wellbeing that this strange exercise provided me.
+I then decided to come to India and started YOGA courses.
 Here in India (as you will discover in future posts) I have discovered much more than how to perform perfect Asanas, I found the best method to finding true happiness.
 Whatever plans I had for my future have all changed.
 It’s now all about YOGA.